Blindman — a comic book about a visually impaired person.

-A comic book for the private experience; Posters for integration into educational and inclusive museum projects around Ukraine; Plaster relief sculptures with audio-descriptions for display in exhibition spaces.
+A comic book for the private experience; Posters for integration into educational and inclusive museum projects around Ukraine; Plaster relief sculptures with audio descriptions for display in exhibition spaces.

-In 2018 a graphic artist Volodymyr Gavrysh and a screenwriter Andriy Benytsky created a short comic book about a visually impaired person who touches the wall and feels the fluctuations of the sound waves that flow from the inside of the wall spreading on its surface.
+In 2018 graphic artist Volodymyr Gavrysh and screenwriter Andriy Benytsky created a short comic book about a visually impaired person who touches the wall and feels the fluctuations of the sound waves that flow from the inside of the wall spreading on its surface.
 According to the story, through tactile contact, the character first perceives harmonious sounds followed by disharmonious ones (when the neighbors move their furniture) and in the end, he experiences a complicated acoustic environment where any type of sound finds its place.

-Initially, the comic book was created as a competition project for an international comic festival Fumetto 2018 (Lucerne, Switzerland), following the current year theme "Enough", where the work was shortlisted to the list of 9 different projects.
+Initially, the comic book was created as a competition project for an international comic festival Fumetto 2018 (Lucerne, Switzerland), following the current year's theme "Enough", where the work was shortlisted to the list of 9 different projects.